Authenticating to Microsoft (Office) 365 with OAuth as an Unattended Application

 Application Scopes

 When adding scopes for your application, it is important to select "Application permissions" scopes instead of "Delegated permissions" scopes.
-Application permissions scopes provide broader access to resources and are suitable for scenarios where the application itself needs to access and act on behalf of the user or the organization.
+Application permissions provide broader access to resources and are suitable for scenarios where the application itself needs to access and act on behalf of the user or the organization.
 Microsoft recommends requesting only the permissions that are necessary for the specific functionality of your application.
 By minimizing the requested permissions, you reduce the potential impact in case the application or its credentials are compromised.
 More information on the permissions can be found here.

 When configuring permissions for your application in Azure, the specific permission and API to be set depend on the service you are using.
 Let's consider two scenarios: